 You serve the person or company named as the defendant in the statement of claim.
 Remember that an unincorporated business is not a legal entity.
-If you have been dealing with a business rather than a company you will need to ascertain the person who is trading as that business.
+If you have been dealing with an unincorporated business rather than a company, you will need to figure out who the person trading for that business is.

 2. What If They Have a Lawyer Acting For Them?

-If you have already been engaged in correspondence about your dispute prior to commencing proceedings you may have been speaking with your opponent’s lawyer.
+If you are already engaging in correspondence about your dispute, you may have been speaking with your opponent’s lawyer.
 You should check if they hold instructions to accept service on behalf of the defendant.
-If they do, you can serve the claim there.
+If they do, you can serve the claim directly to the lawyer.

-You can personally serve individuals and companies a statement of claim at their registered office.
+Here, you can personally serve a statement of claim to individuals and companies at their registered office.
 It isn’t sufficient to simply pop the statement of claim into their letterbox.
-You must satisfy the court that service has been brought to the defendant’s attention.
+You must adequately bring the claim to the defendant’s attention.

 You can pay a process server to serve a statement of claim on a defendant personally.
-In our view, this is the best option as they ensure it is done correctly.
-Obviously, it is a little more expensive than service by post or serving it yourself but can work to your advantage.
+A process server is someone that you can hire to issue statement of claims to opponents.
+This option ensures that the process is correctly done.
+However, it is a little more expensive than service by post or serving it yourself.

-You and the court can both serve company defendants via postal service, however, only a court can serve an individual via post.
-It is important to serve the defendant at the correct address as the claim needs to be brought to the defendant’s attention.
+You and the court can both serve company defendants via postal service.
+However, only a court can serve an individual through the post.
+It is important to serve the defendant at the correct address as the defendant needs to be aware that the claim exists.

-Although postal service can be a cheaper option, there is a risk that the defendant may not receive service.
-Consequently, if you receive a default judgment against the defendant, they may have the judgment set aside if they weren’t validly served with a copy of the statement of claim.
+Although postal service can be a cheaper option, there is a risk that the defendant may not receive the statement of claim.
+Consequently, if you receive a default judgment on the defendant, the judgment may be set aside if they weren’t validly served with a copy of the statement of claim.
 That is, they didn’t receive it and were not given an opportunity to defend the claim.

-The general rule with postal service is that it is served 4 business days after it was posted.
-You should keep a record of the date you posted the claim and even the post box or post office you dropped it in.
+Generally, the completion of postal service happens four business days after you originally post the letter.
+You should keep a record of the date that you posted the claim and the post office that you dropped it in.
 This could come in handy later if you need evidence to support the validity of your service of the claim.

 4. What If Someone Avoids Being Served?

 Additionally, the court can make orders for substituted service.
-That is, orders for service other than personally.
-We have previously discussed substituted service and an increasing trend in service via social media.
-Essentially you need affidavit evidence explaining the following:
+This refers to orders for service that are not in person.
+Sometimes, service can even be issued via social media.
+Essentially, you need affidavit evidence that explains:

-- The alternate ways the claim could be brought to the attention of the defendant; and
+- the alternate ways that the claim could be brought to the attention of the defendant; and

-- How you know serving it in that manner will result in it being effectively served.
+- how you know that serving the claim in that manner will result in it being effectively served.

-5. How Do I Prove the Defendant Has Been Served?
+5. How Do I Prove that the Defendant Has Been Served?

-As we said before, keeping records of the following is crucial:
+Keeping records of the following is crucial to show:

-- When you are served (if you are successful);
+- when you served the claim (if you are successful);

-6. What If The Defendant Is Located Outside the State Where The Proceedings Are Commenced?
+6. What If The Defendant Is Located Outside NSW?

-If the defendant is located or resides overseas, service becomes a little more difficult, and further steps are involved.
-Much will depend on the country you need to serve in.
+If the defendant is located or resides overseas, service becomes a little more difficult, and you will need to take further steps.
+The process of service will depend on the country that you need to serve in.